autocontracts/permissioned-blocks/whitepaper.md

 - Insurance history.
 - and much more...

-## Permissioned Based File Sharing
+## High-level overview: A Permissioned File Sharing model for distributed networks.

-Current peer-to-peer file sharing protocols such as BitTorrent[[14]](https://en.wikipedia.org/wiki/BitTorrent) are permissionless based protocols.
-By design, their distributed architectures have no central point of control, which means that once the content is added to a network node, the data will be freely shared with any other node.
+Peer-to-peer file sharing protocols such as BitTorrent[[14]](https://en.wikipedia.org/wiki/BitTorrent) or IPFS[[24]](https://ipfs.io/) are distributed networks where nodes that freely share packets of data with other nodes in their network.
+Each node has an internal data store which it can add data to and an address is produced.
+Any other node in the network can use that address to request a copy of the data.
+There are no rules preventing access to addresses.

+On the other hand, blockchain protocols such as Ethereum[[7]](https://www.ethereum.org/) distribute all data that is created by a node in the form of transactions to every other node in their network.
+There is no addressing mechanism like peer-to-peer file sharing networks.

+Blockchain protocols like Ethereum have the ability for a node to deploy a tamper-proof program known as Smart Contracts[5] to every node in the network.
+By design, every node in the blockchain network is certain that they all have the same version of smart contract code.

+To deploy a smart contract, a party that runs a node needs to pay a fee from a blockchain account.
+The smart contract can be programmed to specify that the account used for deployment is the owner of the smart contract and that only that account can execute certain functions.
+This opens up the possibility for a party to transmit a smart contract as a set of security rules that can only be updated by them, to other parties in the network.

-If we combine a peer-to-peer file sharing protocol with a blockchain protocol, a smart contract can be used as a point of control by the owner of the contract opening up the possibility to harness the benefits of both protocols together.
-That is a low-cost data sharing network with a programmable logic layer that can control access to content along with a method of transferring value in exchange for access.
+If we combine a peer-to-peer file sharing protocol with a blockchain protocol, a smart contract can be used as the security mechanism for the peer-to-peer file sharing network.
+A security mechanism such that, when a node run by Alice transmits data to another node run by Bob, Alice can specify in a smart contract that Bob can follow, the nodes in the network that Bob is only permitted to transmit the data to.

+This creates a permissioned file sharing protocol where rules for accessing content can be specified by one node along with a method of transferring value between nodes in the form of cryptocurrency.

 Benefits:
+- A security mechanism for controlling access to confidential data.
-- No dependency on a centralised service for managing access control.
+- No dependency on a centralised entity.
-- Greater resilience to network failures or attacks due to a distributed architecture.
+- Greater resilience to network failures and attacks due to its distributed architecture.
-- Scalability of data throughput as demand increases.
+- Scalability of bandwidth as demand increases.
 - A low cost, self-sustaining network.

 <p align="center">